neutrons/TAVI/docs/source/design/taviclasses.rst

 ++++++++++++++++++++++

 The parameters' default values for the application are stored in a file, experiment_settings.py, next to the model file.
-They are imported in the HyspecPPT Model file and used during the Experiment object's initialization and data calculations.
-The options for experiment and plot types are used in HyspecPPT Model and View files.
+They are imported in the Tavi Model file and used during the Experiment object's initialization and data calculations.
+The options for experiment and plot types are used in Tavi Model and View files.
 More specifically the parameters with their values are:

     * Experiment type options